chowdary1058/chowdary1058/README.md

 - 👋 Hi, I’m @KISHORE CHOWDARY
 - 👀 I’m interested in  web development nd data science
-- 🌱 I’m currently learning BTECH
+- 🌱 I’m currently pursuing BTECH
 - 💞️ I’m looking to collaborate on job
 - 📫 How to reach me by my contacting gmail :- alapatis671@gmail.com
 - 😄 Pronouns:  soul taker
-- ⚡ Fun fact: i am  very good boy
+- ⚡ Fun fact: Iam   very good boy

 <!---
 chowdary1058/chowdary1058 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.